When we think about giving feedback in the workplace, we tend to think about bosses letting their subordinates know how

 - Encourage suggestions, solutions, and guidance.
 As with employee feedback, suggesting a solution or goal to work towards is a great boon for upward feedback.
+Small tweaks to what a boss needs to change about their work style might make a huge difference to their direct reports.
 For example, if your boss is always leaving early while the rest of the team stays late, suggest they redistribute some work so everyone’s load is lighter—allowing folks to leave earlier.
 Also, employees pointing out the behaviors of successful managers can help managers learn from example.
 Once again, data can strengthen the employee's case; in this example, let the manager know that research says more than half of U.S. workers are burned out.

 The sooner companies understand that feedback can be a two-way street and incorporate upward feedback into their ongoing operations, the better off they’ll be.
 Engagement will increase for both managers and employees.
 In turn, workers will be happier—and that happiness will translate into a healthier bottom line.